Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 David Tian: Oh, right, in the book The Happiness Hypothesis he reports it, but it was like – I think it was a Nobel prize-winning social scientist.
 Anyway, there’s a number of 75,000 per year, and that was a few years ago, at least.
 Now, it might be 80,000 or whatever, but beyond that certain number, which is relatively – that’s upper- middle class, but it’s not unattainable for many people.
 But beyond that, happiness increases only marginally, and then at a certain level, it starts to decrease or flat-line.

-And even before any of that research, there’s a lot of philosophers or theorists who posited – and many of them were from a religous background – that the meaning of life could not lie in accumulating more material possessions or climbing the status hierarchy.
-Yet, it seems like most of the world, especially the people in my market in their 20’s and 30’s who are trying to make it in the world and feel insecure, they latch onto status as the end-all-be-all that will save them from their current fate.
+And even before any of that research, there’s a lot of philosophers or theorists who posited – and many of them were from a religious background – that the meaning of life could not lie in accumulating more material possessions or climbing the status hierarchy.
+Yet, it seems like most of the world, especially the people in my market, young men who in their 20’s and 30’s who are trying to make it in the world and who feel insecure, they latch onto status as the end-all-be-all that will save them from their current fate.
 I just wanted to muse on this a bit.

 Henry Chong: I think status, like happiness, is something that is very hard to pursue directly.
 People who try to pursue status directly usually, at least the way we see them, people of those status, people who try almost a bit too hard – just like happiness.
 John Stuart Mill said you have to approach it sideways like a crab.
 If you spend all day trying to be happy, you never will be happy.
 You need to go out and do other things and happiness will come to you as a byproduct of doing all those other things.